-Cars are built today with advanced safety features, causing the number of car accidents that result in serious injuries to decline.
+Cars are built today with advanced safety features, causing a decline in the number of car accidents that result in serious injuries.
 But even with this superior technology, last year there were still over 6 million accidents on U.S. roadways.¹

-“Accidents happen to the other guy.”
-“I’ve never been in an accident.”
-“I’m a great driver.”
 Many people believe their superior driving skills will keep them safe from accidents.
 Unfortunately, that’s a false assumption.
-In fact, the average driver will be involved in 3-4 car accidents in their lifetime.²
+The average driver will be involved in 3-4 car accidents in their lifetime.²

 The state of South Carolina is no exception.
 There were over 100,000 car accidents on South Carolina roadways last year alone.
 That’s almost 300 accidents each day!³